 CEP Curriculum Overview

-Christian Education Publications (CEP) is the largest publisher of religious education curriculum designed for use in Australian & New Zealand schools.
+Christian Education Publications (CEP) is the largest publisher of religious education curriculum designed for use in Australian and New Zealand schools.
 With material for children aged in Kindergarten through to year 12, it is a Bible-based curriculum which seeks to engage students and encourage them to discover for themselves the truths of the Christian faith and make good life choices.

 The lesson content works together in a cohesive flow, examining consistent themes, events and concepts from the Bible, with progressive learning outcomes at each level of the curriculum.

-The curriculum is child-related.
+- The curriculum is child-related.
 It is designed to engage minds and emotions as well as develop the skills needed to understand the Christian faith and how it applies to life.

 Included in the curriculum are teachings on the key events of Easter and Christmas as well as special lessons dealing with major issues that children face, including self-esteem, loss, caring for the environment, and coping with change.View the syllabus for our school range